jake-landersweb/jake_code/swift/dynamic_page_view/README.md

 ```

 As you can see here the code has a few interesting things.
 1. The view is wrapped in a GeometryReader, because the view width is going to be the screen width * the view count.
-The geometry reader lets us elagently handle that.
+The geometry reader lets us elegantly handle that.
 2. The view has a ZStack.
 This allows for the indicator to show on top of all content
 3. The content is arranged in an HStack.
-Because this view is meant to be used in tandum with a ForEach, this will work nicely for us.
+Because this view is meant to be used in tandem with a ForEach, this will work nicely for us.

 ### Swipe Functionality

 Because of the nature of this view, we will have to create our own swipe to move to the next page functionality.
-This is tricky, but certanly do-able.
+This is tricky, but certainly do-able.
 The code is a bit lengthy, but try and read through it with the comments I have made and it will all start to make sense.

 This view functionality is as follows:
 - Swiping between pages